Birdeater: Production

-The film is set in a rural location in New South Wales, and was filmed in the bush around the village of St Albans in the Hawkesbury.
+The film is set in a rural location in New South Wales, and was filmed in the bush around the village of St Albans in Hawkesbury.
 Filming began in a valley called Forgotten Valley in 2021, but the set was washed out by flooding and after four weeks they had run out of money after shooting only half of the film.
 Six months later a new investor came on board and they finished shooting in two weeks.

 Fledging Sydney production company Breathless Films, run by co-founders Ulysses Oliver and Ben Ferris, helped with the development and produced the film.

 Release

 Birdeater had its world premiere at the Sydney Film Festival in June 2023, and was also screened at the 2023 Melbourne and Brisbane International Film Festivals.
 It screened at SXSW in Austin, Texas, in 2024.

 The film opened in Australian cinemas on 18 July 2024.

 Reception

 Birdeater received mixed reviews.
 Many reviewers likened it to the 1971 classic Australian horror film Wake in Fright, with both films featuring urban professionals in rural locations, and both looking at the effects of toxic masculinity, although through very different characters and reflecting their respective contemporary cultures.

 The film holds a 74% approval rating on review aggregator Rotten Tomatoes, based on 43 reviews with an average grade of 6.3/10.

 Peter Gray of The AU Review gave the film five out of five stars, writing "Visceral and feral, Birdeater blends its topical commentary on separation anxiety and fragile masculinity with an almost hallucinatory mentality.
 Its intrusive editing and claustrophobic camera shots further highlight Weir and Clark's stronghold on genre execution, resulting in a truly horrific vision that revels in its uncompromising temperament".
 Grace Roodenrys, writing in the Sydney Arts Guide, called it "A brilliant new Australian film", giving it five out of five stars.
 X-Press Magazine gave the film 9 out of 10 stars, praising the acting, direction, pacing, and editing.

 FilmInk valued the film as worth A$15.00 (out of a maximum of A$20.00), writing "it's not breaking any new ground, but it's suspenseful, effectively disturbing and for the most part, very well acted".

 Ari Mattes wrote in The Conversation: "Birdeater is brilliantly shot and edited, the sound design and music are exemplary... and the acting is absolutely first-rate", and thinks it worth seeing, but that the second half did not live up to the promise of the first.
 Luke Buckmaster gave it two stars out of five, and wrote in The Guardian "Shabana Azeez and Mackenzie Fearnley are good as the husband and wife to be but this horror film feels indecisive and stretches too long".